caueguedes/design_patterns_ruby/README.md

 # Refactoring Guru

-Here is my execution of the [refactoring.guru](https://refactoring.guru/) website content
+Here is my execution of the [refactoring.guru](https://refactoring.guru/) website content about Design Patterns.

 ## Folders Structure